This post may contain affiliate links. For more information, read my disclosure policy.

 Gas and electric ovens heat differently.
 Gas ovens usually heat from the bottom with the broiler at the top, while electric ovens heat from the bottom and have a heating element at the top that turns off and on.
 Both gas and electric ovens often come with convection, which uses a fan to circulate the heat, baking things faster.

-Note: all recipes tested on this blog use a traditional oven, not the convection setting.
+All recipes tested on this blog use a traditional electric oven, not the convection setting.

 4. Know how your oven bakes